raporpe/raporpe/README.md

 ### Hi there 👋
+- 🐳 Learnign C++, Go and Docker
-📚 Studying computer science at UC3M
+- 🌱 Studying computer science at UC3M
-🔭 Discovering new technologies
+- 🔭 Discovering new technologies

 <!--
 **raporpe/raporpe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.